awsdocs/iam-user-guide/doc_source/id_roles_providers_enable-console-custom-url.md

 import com.amazonaws.services.securitytoken.model.GetFederationTokenResult;

-/* Calls to AWS STS APIs must be signed using the access key ID and secret access key of an IAM user or using existing temporary credentials.
+/* Calls to AWS STS API operations must be signed using the access key ID and secret access key of an IAM user or using existing temporary credentials.
 The credentials should not be embedded in code.
 For this example, the code looks for the credentials in a